 The Fibreculture Journal is a peer reviewed international journal, first published in 2003 to explore issues and ideas within the Fibreculture network.
 The Journal now serves wider social formations across the international community.
-We work with those thinking critically about, and working with, contemporary digital and networked media.
+We work with those thinking critically about, and working with, contemporary digital and networked media, and related transversal thought.

 The Fibreculture Journal has an international Editorial Board and Committee.
 In 2009 the Journal became a part of the Open Humanities Press , a key initiative in the development of the Open Access journal community.

 The journal encourages critical and speculative interventions in discussions concerning a wide range of topics of interest.
 These include the social and cultural contexts, philosophy and politics of contemporary media technologies and events.
 We have a special emphasis on the ongoing social, technical, environmental and conceptual transitions involved.
 More specific topics of interest might include:

 The Fibreculture Journal encourages submissions that extend research into critical and investigative network theories, knowledges and practices.

 The Fibreculture Journal values academic scholarship in the field, and demonstrates this through the publication of refereed articles.
 The journal is fully supportive of Open Access communities and practices, and is committed to contemporary metadata provisions and uses.
 It is also open to expanded notions of scholarship which might include collaborative hypertexts, database compositions, and low-band electronic installations that experiment with the philosophy, politics and culture of information and communication technologies.

 The Fibreculture Journal is open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 This is in accordance with the Budapest Open Access Initiative definition of open access.